AndroidsOnSkateboards/AOSUtils/README.md

     // Where onSuccessfulTweetRunnable is a Runnable that will be called once the tweet has gone out (can be null if you'd like) twitter.tweet(String message, Activity activity, Runnable onSuccessfulTweetRunnable);

-    // You need to call this from your activity's onActivityResult() if you want to send out the pending tweet once the user has logged in.` protected void onActivityResult(int requestCode, int resultCode, Intent data) {
+    // You need to call this from your activity's onActivityResult() if you want to send out the pending tweet once the user is logged in. protected void onActivityResult(int requestCode, int resultCode, Intent data) {
       if (requestCode == REQUEST_CODE_TWITTER_LOGIN && resultCode == RESULT_OK) {
         twitter.onLoginSuccessful(data, activity, new OnSuccessfulPostRunnable());